One simple smartphone app could replace access control keys, cards, fobs and badges.

 How much time and money do you spend re-keying, changing locks and issuing new ID cards every year?
 For a fraction of the cost, you may be able to replace nearly all of your physical access credentials with secure digital ones that require only a smartphone to use.
 See if smartphone access control credentials could work for your facility.

-Where credentials are stored: Depending on the manufacturer, users’ permissions and credentials may be stored in the cloud or another secure location.
-They should never be stored on the phone itself – to learn why, see “How to Avoid Potential Pitfalls."
+Depending on the manufacturer, users’ permissions and credentials may be stored in the cloud or another secure location.
+They should never be stored on the phone itself – to learn why, see section “How to Avoid Potential Pitfalls” below.

 How It Can Help